VirtoCommerce/vc-docs/platform/user-guide/docs/price-export-import/exporting-price-lists.md

 ![Export pricelists](media/export-pricelists.png)

-## Export All Prices from Price List
+## Export all prices from price list

 To export all prices from a price list: